amosyu2000/cyclops/docs/HazardAnalysis/HazardAnalysis.md

 This document identifies potential hazards which arise due to failures in the hardware and software used in the Cyclops Ride Assist system, the causes and effects of these failures, plans for hazard mitigation, and the safety and security requirements which emerge as a result of this knowledge.

 ## 4. Definition of Hazard
+A hazard is any property of the CRA system that has the potential to cause harm in both the user and the various systems that make up CRA.
+In CRA, there are hazards in safety (video logging, vehicle detection) and physical (mount, enclosure).

 ## 5. Critical Assumptions